 Here is one way to roast chestnuts, and if they are fresh, you will have the best chance of peeling without too much difficulty.

 Cut chestnuts along the curved side of the nut with a sharp paring or steak knife.
-If you can cut all the way around, peeling will be even easier.
+If you can cut a large X or cut all the way around, peeling will be even easier.
 Try not to cut into the nutmeat.

 Heat oven to 350 degrees.
 Place chestnuts on a roasting pan and bake for 35-40 minutes.
 Remove from oven, let cool slightly, and peel while still warm.
 They will be more difficult to peel when cooled completely.
 Enjoy!